ban191613/Kennedy-and-O-Hagan-Framework-for-Model-Calibration/README.md

 pytorch for GP surrogate model

-this project provides a sample two-dims example in file  example_tow_dims_koh
+this project provides a sample two-dims example in file  example_tow_dims_koh.ipynb

 # reference: